Schnitzelmixer/SToXR/README.md

   ```
   As you can see there are two directories, *Apartment Kit* and *SE Basic Assets*.
   Latter contains many default files, which we used.
 We didn't add any files inside this directory.
 The *Apartment Kit* directory on the other hand contains many important files.
 For example the *Scripts & Animations* directory holds important scripts and animations, that aren't necessarily bound to imported packages.
 Also, the *Scenes* directory with our Scenes is located here aswell as the video clips.
-  Despite the fact, that there are quite a few directories in this project, this description focused on the seperation of default packages and relevant files.
+  Despite the fact, that there are quite a few directories in this project, this description focused on the separation of default packages and relevant files.
 There could be a few unused directories of early development stages, which can be ignored.

   ## UML Class Diagrams
+  To get an overview of the code architecture of this project, we list UML class diagrams of the classes we created.
+All classes listed here have additional comments about their functionality in their code files. <br>

+  The first diagram shows the classes responsible for the scene management.
+  - *Scene* is an enum which holds all scenes.
+  - *SceneLoader* loads the scenes.
+  - *IntroManager* checks if the MainScene should be loaded.
   ![image](./UMLs/Scenes.png)

+  The second diagram focuses on the Event System.
+  - *GameEventManager* manages all timed events, meaning that certain events get queued and set active after a specified delay.
+  - *flicker_lights* controls the flickering of the apartment lights.
+  - *spider_behavior* manages the behavior and animations of the spider.
+  - *GrabbableWithSound* manages the Grabs on grabbable objects.
+  - *GrabbableClues* inherits from *GrabbableWithSound* and has special behavior for the clues (notes)
   ![image](./UMLs/GameEventManager.png)

+  In the third diagram are all individual scripts, that aren't bound to timers and therefore not bound to the *GameEventManager* system.
+  - *TabletFunctionality* controls the interactions with the tablet (numpad)
+  - *ButtonTrigger* is for the individual buttons on the numpad of the tablet and calls NumberPressed() of *TabletFunctionality*
+  - *OpenAndClose* is bound to all Gameobjects that can be opened or closed with individual animations and sounds.
+  - *flashlight_logic* manages the behavior of the flashlight.
+  - *LightningTrigger* contains the logic of the collision.
+  - *GrabbableDangerous*
   ![image](./UMLs/IndividualScripts.png)
 </details>